 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: ___________ (Write your answer here in the form of a spoken statement.
+: _Antonio Sorrentino__________ (A successful measurement requires stability of the system over a time of three hours which is difficult in some experimental conditions.
+Additionally, data treatment must account effects like spectral leakage.
+Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera